qinsong77/Next-js-Boilerplate/README.md

 - i18n
 - ~~E2E test~~
 - Zustand, too simplify, maybe RTK or [xstate](https://stately.ai/docs/xstate-react) if needed
-- after gpr, run pnpm install automatically
+- After gpr, run pnpm install automatically
 - how to update rsc in client?
   ~~- Update to Next.js 15~~
 - How to test, the test strategy/architecture with RSC